guilhem-martin/go-guerrilla-wiki/Using-as-a-package.md

  If any clients are in the `command` state, the server will respond to all client's commands with `421 Server is shutting down.
 Please try again later.
 Sayonara!`, then close.
 If the client is in the DATA state, the transaction will not be interrupted and will try to complete with a low timeout, then close.
-Once all connections close, the backend gets shuttered and then the Shutdown function returns. n.b Why Sayonara?
-The section of that code was written in Japan ;-)
+Once all connections close, the backend gets shuttered and then the Shutdown function returns.
+Should the daemon not close in 60 seconds, it will exist abruptly with `os.Exit(1)`

 ### Logging stuff